amatherly/amatherly/README.md

 ### Welcome to My GitHub! 👋

-I'm Ashleigh (Brodi), a Computer Science graduate from the University of Washington with a passion for problem-solving and creative design solutions.
-- 👻 Incoming Software Engineer at Snap Inc!

-- 🔭 I am currently a SWE Intern for a fashion reselling app, building a data analytics dashboard for their clients.
 - 💬 Always ready to discuss anything related to C#, Unity, or other game engines!
 - 📫 Connect with me: [LinkedIn](https://www.linkedin.com/in/ashleighmath/)
 - 😄 Pronouns: She/Her